 But honestly at the present moment in lock down I think we all need a bit of good old fashioned comfort food.
 And my super easy midweek lazy lasagne fits the bill perfectly.

 Forget the whole business of carefully layering the cheese sauce with mince and tomato sauce and sheets of pasta.
 Just chuck it all in together.
-It’s a two pan job.
+This lazy lasagna recipe is a two pan job.

 One pan for the cheese sauce and an oven-proof tray that you can both cook your mince sauce in and pop right into the oven to bake.

 Less washing up always works for me.

-This recipe will serve four people.
+This easy lasagna recipe will serve four people.
 Just multiply the ingredients to serve a crowd.